-The Chevrolet Bolt EUV is expected to be available as a compact five-door crossover SUV.
+The Chevrolet Bolt EUV is expected to be available as a compact five-door, crossover/hatchback.
 In that regard, it is expected to be a size class larger than the Bolt EV with more room for passengers and for cargo.
-Overall length is expected to be up about 8-12 inches from the Bolt EV.
+Overall length is expected to increased about 8 inches from the Bolt EV.

-The crossover SUV body style means that it will have some ruggedized body characteristics, such as a slightly raised suspension and plastic cladding around the wheel wells and doors.
+The crossover body style means that it will have some ruggedized body characteristics, such as a slightly raised suspension and plastic cladding around the wheel wells and doors, plus roof rails.

-The Bolt EUV is expected to ride on GM’s second-generation Battery Electric Vehicle architecture, otherwise known as the BEVII platform.
+The Bolt EUV will ride on the second generation of GM’s Battery Electric Vehicle architecture, otherwise known as the BEVII platform.